vueuse/vueuse/packages/shared/injectLocal/index.md

 # injectLocal

-`inject` with ability to call `injectProvide` to provide the value in the same component.
+Extended `inject` with ability to call `provideLocal` to provide the value in the same component.

 ## Usage